PodiliHarshitha99/java-learning/README.md

 * Factory Design Pattern ---> The Factory Method Design Pattern is a creational design pattern used in software development.
 It provides an interface for creating objects in a superclass and allowing subclasses to specify the types of objects they create.
 (check with the code for better understanding)

+* When do we use Facotry Design Pattern?
+  --If your object creation process is complex or varies under different conditions, using a factory method can make your client code simpler and promote reusability.
+  --The Factory Method Pattern allows you to create objects through an interface or abstract class, hiding the details of concrete implementations.
+This reduces dependencies and makes it easier to modify or expand the system without affecting existing code.
+  --If your application needs to create different versions of a product or may introduce new types in the future, the Factory Method Pattern provides a flexible way to handle these variations by defining specific factory methods for each product type.
+  --Factories can also encapsulate configuration logic, allowing clients to customize the object creation process by providing parameters or options to the factory method.

+* Builder Design Patterns:
+  -- Builder pattern builds a complex object using simple objects and using a step-by-step approach.
+  -- This type of design pattern comes under creational pattern as this pattern provides one of the best ways to create an object.
+  -- A Builder class builds the final object step by step.
+This builder is independent of other objects.